MonashAPS/cq23-game-server/docs/index.md

 ## Collisions

 Different objects in the game react and interact differently to each other.
 For example a tank bullet would be destroyed when it collides with a wall but it would bounce off the boundary.
 To see the collision information for all game objects, you can visit [Collisions](game_logic/collisions.md)

+## Starting Your Players

+Once you know the basics of the game, it's time to start developing your bot.
+Please refer to [Requirements](bots_and_submissions/requirements.md) page to learn what you need to run the game and then [Starting Your Code](bots_and_submissions/starting_your_code.md) to learn how you can start working on your bots.

+## Need Help

+You can find out ways of getting help in [Help Page](help.md).